zalando/postgres-operator/docs/user.md

 ## Custom TLS certificates

 By default, the spilo image generates its own TLS certificate during startup.
-This certificate is not secure since it cannot be verified and thus doesn't protect from active MITM attacks.
-In this section we show how a Kubernete Secret resources can be loaded with a custom TLS certificate.
+However, this certificate cannot be verified and thus doesn't protect from active MITM attacks.
+In this section we show how to specify a custom TLS certificate which is mounted in the database pods via a K8s Secret.

 Before applying these changes, the operator must also be configured with the `spilo_fsgroup` set to the GID matching the postgres user group.
 If the value